leodido/i18n.phonenumbers.js/README.md

 3. Build it against the last grabbed release of libphonenumber (see below) and **make me a PR**.
 I'll be happy to merge it.

-Makefile contains helpers to do it.
+Makefile contains helpers to upgrade the library.

 Build
 -----